AplaProject/apla-docs-en/introduction/api2.rst

 .. code::

     GET
-    /api/v2/balance/{wallet}
+    /api/v2/balance/{key_id}

-* *wallet* - wallet number.
+* *key_id* - wallet number.
 Can be specified in any format - int64, uint64, XXXX-...-XXXX.
 This wallet will be searched for in the ecosystem, which the user is currently logged in.

 Response